cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 Open the models/resnet_custom.py to modify the backbone for the feature extraction part:

-For the proposed method 1:
+For the classification of the aggressive and non-aggressive EC:
 ```
 def resnet50_baseline(pretrained=False):
     model = ResNet_Baseline(Bottleneck_Baseline, [3, 4, 6, 3])